talexandru1987/DevOps-Course-Starter/README.md

 variable which is used to encrypt the flask session cookie.

+The TRELLO_TOKEN, TRELLO_KEY in the `.env` need to be completed with the secure credentials from your trello account for the application to work.

 ## Running the App

 Once the all dependencies have been installed,